💝 Current patients can now refer a friend 💝

 If you don’t feel like yourself for half the month, that’s a problem worth treating.

-Specialist doctors in PMDD and menopause help you join the dots between your cycle, mood and hormones – and plan how to feel steadier.
+Our PMDD and menopause specialists help you join the dots between your cycle, mood and hormones.

 If you choose to start treatment after your appointment, this is billed separately.